PictoCatalogs/Scripts/README.md

 `visualisation`: contains the Python notebooks used to make maps (`cartographie_folium_city.ipynb` and `cartographie_folium_street.ipynb`) and word clouds (`wordcloud.ipynb`), and the TSV files to be processed.

+To learn more about the extractionCatalogs program see the [original repository](https://github.com/IMAGO-Catalogues-Jjanes/extractionCatalogs).
+All the output and corrected TEI files are available [here](https://github.com/PictoCatalogs/Corpus/tree/main/TEI).
+All the visualisations generated with the notebooks are available [here](https://github.com/PictoCatalogs/Corpus/tree/main/data_viz)

 ## How to run the extractionCatalogs program

 The program is still being modified, for the moment the command to use to run it is the following: